 Red Hat’s Enterprise Virtualization management software has been open sourced through the oVirt project.
-But it’s not the only open source virtualization management tool on the market, and users say it will take more than this move for KVM to catch
+But it’s not the only open source virtualization management tool on the market, and users say it will take more than this move for KVM to catch up to VMware.

 Red Hat announced the move on Thursday flanked by Canonical, IBM, Intel, NetApp, SUSE and Cisco Systems, a noteworthy new partner.
 The project combines the Red Hat Enterprise Virtualization management (RHEV-M) code, the Kernel-based Virtual Machine (KVM) hypervisor, the oVirt node for running virtual machines (VMs) and virtualization tools such as libvirt and v2v.